oshankkkk/shellhistory/README.md

 aka user ta horen thama run karanne file eka)
 So basically any file that the user doesnt know that runs is a DAEMON.
 We make a text file call a log file, then we put what ever we are supposed to print ( but cant cause the user is watching) to that file, this helps in debugging stuff.
 Thats a Deamon in a nutshell.
+Making a fuzzy finder on my own to search and display the cmds WTF is a fuzzy finder and finder and how it works

+# Learning DSA
+A fuzzy finder uses a very complex algorithm to make it work with typos n stuff so imma start with the prefix finder 1st.
+Its not fuzzy like if yo spell dev, it wil say developer but if you spell del it wont casue it just search for the words starting with that on memeory and it cant deal with typos
+Okay lets learn bout trees then. whats a tree it is a data srtucture that has values and those value has nother values in a hierachyal way thing like the top most part or the like head of the tree is the root, thats where eveything branch off to.
+Then trees just branch naturally the values of the trees are called nodes,and there are  parent nodes and child nodes and nodes that dont have any children are called nodes leaves.
+There is a tree type called trie also called a prefix trie and this is not a recursive one like most other trees.(technially you can make  it using recursion but no need to it will only slow it down )
+I dont understand why so imma look that up